sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 * CLI
 * JSON input

+At this stage, allocation of the debug counters will be restricted to config_db.json updates or minigraph updates.
+We may revise this in the future as more debug reasons are added.

+Debug counters that have been allocated for counting packet drops can be incrementally configured via the command line, which will be described later.

 ## 2.3 Scalability Requirements
 Users must be able to use all counters and drop reasons provided by the underlying hardware.